-Notes
+Notes: Proxy

-For the purpose of determining a member who shall be entitled to attend and vote at this Ninteenth Annual General Meeting, the Company shall be requesting the Record of Α. Depositors as at 15 September 2021.
-Only a depositor whose name appears on the Record of Depositors as at 15 September 2021 shall be entitled to attend, speak and vote at the said meeting or appoint proxy(ies) to attend, speak and vote on his/her behalf.
+For the purpose of determining a member who shall be entitled to attend and vote at this 20th Annual General Meeting, the Company shall be requesting the Record of 1.
+Depositors as at 17 August 2022.
+Only a depositor whose name appears on the Record of Depositors as at 17 August 2022 shall be entitled to attend, speak and vote at the said meeting or appoint proxy(ies) to attend, speak and vote on his/her behall.
+A member entitled to attend and vote at the Meeting (except an Exempt Authorised Nominee) is entitled to appoint up to two (2) proxies to attend and vote on a show of hands or on a poll in his stead.
+A proxy may but need not be a member of the Company.
+Where a member appoints more than one (1) proxy, the appointments shall be